jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

 # Open questions and bikeshedding
 Should `this` in extension methods be a reference or a pointer?
 It really should not be null, so a reference is appealing.
 In all current contexts where `this` appears in C++, it is a pointer.
-The decision is to value consistency or correctness.
+The decision is whether to value consistency or correctness.
 The author(s) have selected consistency but this has no deep implications on the proposed changes.